DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Optimize Your Data Grids with GraphQL.md

             }
           }

     Note: CustomStore data needs to stay in sync with GraphQL.
-Make sure that mutation functions return their results
+Make sure that mutation functions return their results.

 7. The data grid's look-up columns require separate CustomStore data sources: